sderohan/sderohan/README.md

 - 🔭 I’m currently working on Open source projects
 - 🌱 I’m currently learning Go, AWS, DS & Algo, Kubernetes
 - 👯 I’m looking to collaborate on Go And cloud projects
-- 🤔 I’m looking for help with Go concurrency
+- 🤔 I’m looking for help with Go concurrency and system design.
 <!-- - 💬 Ask me about Anything
 - 📫 How to reach me: .
 - 😄 Pronouns: ...